dynatrace-oss/DynatraceDashboardPowerups/README.md

 - `lt=green` - color to make the text, if the value is lower than the comparison value
 - `eq=yellow` - color to make the text, if the value is equal than the comparison value
 - `gt=red` - color to make the text, if the value is greater than the comparison value

+Optional thresholds, mutually exclusive of comparison:
+- `base=high` this is the base case for your metric, ie is it good to be low or high?
+- `warn=90` this is the warning threshold, once breached color coding will be yellow
+- `crit=80` this is the critical threshold, once breached color coding will be red

 Example:
 ![vlookup](Assets/vlookup.png)